Kururin Paradise: Gameplay

 Kururin Paradise introduces several new gameplay mechanics, including alternate paths and minigames.
 Keys can be obtained in levels, which unlock secret alternate routes inside a previously completed level.
-When the alternate path is completed, additional levels are unlocked on the world map.
+When the alternate route is completed, a new level is unlocked on the world map, leading to a path containing other new levels.
+Levels take place in a variety of different locations and contain new obstacles the player must avoid.
+Some of these levels include the inside of a clock, where Kururin must avoid the clock's hands, as well as a graveyard setting, where ghosts will slow down the rotation of the Helirin.
+Other obstacles include cannons, flying swords, and moving blocks that damage the Helirin when touched.
 In the Adventure mode, boss battles take place at the end of each world, but appear in the form of minigames.
 Sixteen minigames are included in the "Mini-Game Paradise" mode, all of which can be played in multiplayer with up to four players using the Game Boy Advance Game Link Cable.
 A majority of the minigames are based on achieving a high score or surviving a challenge given a certain time limit.
-One minigame features Kururin outside of the Helirin flying in a side-scrolling stage similar to the Balloon Trip mode in Balloon Fight, where the player must control the bird to avoid obstacles.
+One minigame titled "In The Sky" features Kururin outside of the Helirin flying in a side-scrolling stage similar to the Balloon Trip mode in Balloon Fight, where the player must control the bird to avoid obstacles.
 The dedicated multiplayer modes similarly support up to four players.
-The racing mode from the original game returns, with players competing against each other to reach the end of a maze in the Challenge mode.
+A racing mode from the original game returns, with players competing against each other to reach the end of a maze in the Challenge mode.
 Players can give themselves a handicap by increasing the length of their vehicle or remove hearts from their character to accommodate the skills of different players.

-A selection of magic tricks can be learned and performed with the Game Boy Advance system, which are obtained by defeating bosses.
+Kururin Paradise teaches the player various magic tricks that can be performed with the Game Boy Advance system, which are obtained by defeating bosses.
 Each magic trick has an explanation on how to perform them for others, and after selecting the magic trick, the player must turn their system off and back on to activate it.
 One of the magic tricks is a Love Tester, which references the Nintendo product of the same name.